AFLplusplus/LibAFL/docs/src/advanced_features/concolic/concolic.md

 Check out the [example hybrid fuzzer's runtime](https://github.com/AFLplusplus/LibAFL/tree/main/fuzzers/libfuzzer_stb_image_concolic/runtime) and the [`symcc_runtime` docs](https://docs.rs/symcc_runtime/0.1/symcc_runtime) for inspiration.

 ### Instrumentation
-There are two main instrumentation methods to make use of conolic tracing in LibAFL:
+There are two main instrumentation methods to make use of concolic tracing in LibAFL:
 * Using an **compile-time** instrumented target with **SymCC**.
 This only works when the source is available for the target and the target is reasonably easy to build using the SymCC compiler wrapper.
 * Using **SymQEMU** to dynamically instrument the target at **runtime**.
 This avoids a separate instrumented target with concolic tracing instrumentation and does not require source code.
-It should be noted, however, that the 'quality' of the generated expressions can be significantly worse and SymQEMU generally produces significantly more and signficantly more convoluted expressions than SymCC.
+It should be noted, however, that the 'quality' of the generated expressions can be significantly worse and SymQEMU generally produces significantly more and significantly more convoluted expressions than SymCC.
 Therefore, it is recommended to use SymCC over SymQEMU when possible.

 #### Using SymCC